University Staff, Permanent - Groundskeeper (Public May Apply)

 Under the general supervision of the Buildings and Grounds Supervisor, this position is responsible for the maintenance of campus lawns, athletic turfs, trees, shrubs and flowers (annuals and perennials), sidewalks, roadways and parking lots, including snow removal.
 The ability to operate motor vehicles and specialized grounds equipment to maintain lawns, athletic turf parking lots, roads and sidewalks is required.

-ESSENTIAL DUTIES AND RESPONSIBILITIES35% A. Maintenance of campus lawns and athletic turf
+35% A. Maintenance of campus lawns and athletic turf

 A2.
 Reseed and sod turf areas.